"We've purchased and leased before. We know what's best."

 Does your organization's size fluctuate (whether in congregant or staff size), or are you expecting a fluctuation in imaging needs?

-If your congregation is growing, and with it, your staff, leasing may allow you to easily upgrade without figuring out how to manage obsolete devices.
+If your congregation is growing, and with it, your staff, leasing may allow you to easily upgrade church printing needs without figuring out how to manage obsolete devices.
 However, if your organization is of a reasonably consistent size with highly predictable imaging needs, purchasing reliable printers and copiers may be a wise choice.

 Signing a lease or buying a copier outright is a significant investment for a non-profit organization.
 Whichever route you choose, it is crucial to take the necessary time to discuss your organization's future needs with your board to come to the best decision.